GowthamKumarPudi/Airbnb_Data_Analysis/README.md

 7. Create interactive visualizations that enable users to filter and drill down into the data.

-8.Build a comprehensive dashboard using Tableau or Power BI, combining various visualizations to present key insights from the analysis.
+8. Build a comprehensive dashboard using Tableau or Power BI, combining various visualizations to present key insights from the analysis.

 1. Create a MongoDB Atlas Account: Sign up for a MongoDB Atlas account by visiting the MongoDB Atlas website and follow the registration process to set up your account and create a new project.